 Independent factors might use third-party funds to finance your invoices, which can result in additional risk and higher factoring rates.

-Furthermore, while many factors won’t require you to include all of your outstanding AR in the agreement, you must be willing to submit information about your business and your clients to your factor.
-This will benefit your business, as the factor will work with you to understand your exact funding needs so that you’re not factoring too much or too little.
-Also note that most factors have a monthly minimum which you’ll be expected to meet.
-If you don’t meet the minimal threshold of invoices factored (in dollars), you could be met with a penalty fee.
-In the case you believe your agreed-upon monthly minimum needs to change, you can discuss with your factoring company and potentially renegotiate the contract.
+While many factors won’t require you to include all of your outstanding AR in the agreement, you must be willing to submit information about your business and your clients.
+This will benefit you, since the factor can then work with you to understand your exact funding needs so that you’re not factoring too much or too little.

 Early termination fees will be included in any factoring contract.
 These are necessary fees to protect the factoring company.
 Keep an eye out for the exact variables of an early termination fee to be outlined in your invoice factoring agreement.